 A glance at Linley’s life and career might illustrate the degree to which the culture of celebrity, which we generally associate with twentieth- and twenty-first-century idols of cinematic and popular culture, also surrounded and (tellingly) conditioned the lives of eighteenth-century singers.
 When London dramatist Samuel Foote first capitalised on Elizabeth Linley’s fame by writing the play, The Maid of Bath, in 1771, the only surprises were that he chose as his subject a figure so young – only sixteen – and so provincial.
 His story of her unfortunate engagement to a wealthy, elderly gentleman and equally unfortunate pursuit by an unscrupulous military man was broadly accurate; its unflattering (and probably unfair) portrayal of her real-life fiancée, Walter Long, as miserly and lecherous may have contributed to Long’s decision to drop his suit.
 Foote’s enthusiasm for representing a ‘true’ story is manifest in the reference, near the end, to himself and his play, when one of the characters asserts that as she is ‘acquainted with Maister Fout the play-actor – I will get him to bring the filthy loon [the elderly suitor, Flint] on stage’.
 The imbrication of life and art was evident in some of the characterisations, too: his depiction of Linley herself as both spirited and dutiful seems to have been accurate, although it was also stereotypical for theatrical heroines.
 Needing a virile young lover to counterbalance the miser, Foote was kinder in his representation of her military suitor than he should have been, perhaps also because he and that military man were, in real life, on friendly terms.

-The play’s happy outcome was not to eventuate in real life: the following year, in order to escape ‘Major’ Matthews’ harassment, and the punishing workload imposed by her father, Linley absconded to France, escorted by the young R. B. Sheridan, who then persuaded her that, given appearances, she should marry him.
+The play’s happy outcome was not to eventuate in real life: the following year, in order to escape ‘Major’ Matthews’s harassment, and the punishing workload imposed by her father, Linley absconded to France, escorted by the young R. B. Sheridan, who then persuaded her that, given appearances, she should marry him.
 Here, too, a drama of romance-novel stereotypes seems to have coloured their relationship.
 As Linley later explained to Sheridan, ‘It was not your person that gained my affection.’(He was not deemed a handsome man by Fanny Burney.)
 ‘No, S---n’, she continued, ‘it was that delicacy, that tender compassion, that interest which you seemed to take in my welfare, that were the motives which induced me to love you.’

 But if Linley was won over by Sheridan’s apparent concern for her well-being, and if Sheridan was happy to play the heroic lover – fighting two duels with Matthews on their return from France – he was also happy to exploit her fame, writing his first play, The Rivals, in 1774-5, as an expansion on the subject of Foote’s Maid of Bath.
 He also evidently enjoyed playing the gentleman, exerting control over her singing career once they were married in 1773 by initially stopping her public performances altogether, as noted above, and even forbidding her from singing at their first family Christmas gathering.
 He then capitalised on demand for her by marketing a series of exclusive private subscription concerts.
 On one level, then, he treated her as a commodity.